danila-schelkov/scw-tool/README.md

 COLLADA Animation and Model

 # To use you need:
-- Install the module "Requests"
+- Install the module "Requests" and "lxml"
 - and preferably Python version 3.7 or later

 # How to use